OWASP/www-chapter-islamabad/index.md

 ---

 <div style='color:red;'>
-In addition to this information, the 'front-matter' above this text should be modified to reflect your actual information.
+the 'front-matter' above this text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below:

 <ul>
 <li>layout: This is the layout used by project and chapter pages.
 You should leave this value as col-sidebar</li>